nxp-mcuxpresso/mcuxsdk-doc/boards/kw47evk/releaseNote/topics/known_issue_other_limitations.md

 -   If the configuration tool is used to clone `tfm-related` projects, there is a problem that *region\_defs.h* cannot be found in the cloned project.
 -   Not supported features:
     -   Platform low power modes not fully enabled in this release.
     -   FRO32K mode not fully supported in this release.
+-   Lowpower reference design aaplications do not work properly with armgcc

 **Parent topic:**[Known issues](../topics/known_issues.md)